 Even without a lipoprotein profile, you can get a rough idea of your cholesterol health if you know your total cholesterol and HDL cholesterol.
-These levels can be determined through a nonfasting cholesterol test often given at shopping malls or health fairs.
-Talk with your health care provider about your total cholesterol, HDL and LDL levels.
+These levels can be found through a nonfasting cholesterol test often given at shopping malls or health fairs.
+Talk with your healthcare provider about your total cholesterol, HDL and LDL levels.

 The higher your HDL cholesterol, the better.
 The HDL cholesterol helps protect against heart disease.
 You can increase your HDL levels by losing weight, if needed, exercising, and quitting smoking.

 Having a high level of LDL cholesterol can cause fatty plaque to stick to the insides of your artery walls.
 The arteries get narrower and stiffer.
 This means less blood can flow through them.
 This process, called atherosclerosis, develops over a long time.
 It is especially dangerous if it narrows the arteries to the heart or brain.
 This creates a major risk for heart attack and stroke.
 Build-up of cholesterol in the arteries of the legs can cause leg pain and trouble walking, and other serious problems.